anonymous62567/KaliBench/README.md

 ### 🔁 How KaliBench Is Constructed and Evaluated
 > **Accurate Query-to-CLI evaluation requires both high-quality data and rigorous validation.
 KaliBench is built through:
 Multi-stage Data Verification \& Cleaning including:
-a.
-LLM-based verification;
+I. LLM-based verification;
-b.
+II.
 Terminal-based sandbox verification and Rule-based filtering;
-c.
+III.
 Human-in-Loop Verification and Manual inspection of the data based on failure cases involving both the AI-agent and the human.
-d.
+IV.
 Semantic deduplication and dataset splitting.
+>
 -We also have our Training Protocols:
-a.
-Supervised-FineTuning (SFT)
+I. Supervised-FineTuning (SFT)
-b.
+II.
 Reinforcement Learning with Verifiable Reward (RLVR with GRPO)**
 >
 <p align="center">
   <img src="assets/pipeline.png" alt="KaliBench Evaluation Pipeline" width="80%">